JBetz/Dolphin-CEF/README.md

 # What is Dolphin-CEF?

 Language bindings for Dolphin Smalltalk to use the Chromium Embedded Framework (CEF).
-It is an rewrite and expansion of https://github.com/amaurel/dolphin-chrome-embedded, updated for Dolphin 7 and the current stable version of CEF (5993).
+It is a rewrite and expansion of https://github.com/amaurel/dolphin-chrome-embedded, updated for Dolphin 7 and the current stable version of CEF (5993).

 # Why Dolphin-CEF?
 To build a better browser.
 And because browsers need to be reprogrammable, not by a broken language like JavaScript, but with a coherent and powerful language like Smalltalk.